sagark4/rlox_ast_walk/README.md

 # rlox_ast_walk

+This is my first Rust project through which I learned Rust.

-Rust implementation of the tree-walk interpreter from the AMAZING book [Crafting Interpreters by Robert Nystrom](https://craftinginterpreters.com/contents.html).
+This is a Rust implementation of the tree-walk interpreter from the AMAZING book [Crafting Interpreters by Robert Nystrom](https://craftinginterpreters.com/contents.html).
+The original implementation in the book is in Java, and I decided to write a Rust version to learn Rust, so I'm sure the code is not highest quality.

 If you have Rust installed, from the directory of this repo do the following for a `Lox` interpreter
 ```bash